tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 ## Administrative and Operational status management {#admin-oper-state}

+The management of administrative and operational state is independent from whether the network is TE or non-TE.

-The TE Topology Model supports the management of administrative and operational state, including also the possibility to associate some administrative names, for nodes, termination points and links.
-This solution is generic and also does not require the network to be a TE network.
+The YANG data model defined in {{!RFC8795}} supports the management of administrative and operational state for nodes, termination points and links.
+It also includes the possibility to associate some administrative names to network topologies, nodes, termination points and links.

-The following profile of the TE Topology Model can be used for administrative and operational state management:
+The following profile of the YANG data model defined in {{!RFC8795}} can be used for administrative and operational state management:

 ~~~~